fodilfliti/flutter_scale_kit/README.md

 - `.w/.h/.sp` and ScaleManager methods return raw values while disabled.
 - Reactivate to restore responsive scaling immediately.
-- The example app’s settings sheet (tune icon) exposes the same toggle for quick experiments.
+- The example app's settings sheet (tune icon) exposes the same toggle for quick experiments.

 <a id="device-preview-integration"></a>